bernard-elhagin/dots/configs.md

 Importance: high

-*heartbeat.interval.ms*
+#heartbeat.interval.ms#
 -----------------------

 The expected time between heartbeats to the consumer coordinator when using Kafka's group management facilities.
 Heartbeats are used to ensure that the consumer's session stays active and to facilitate rebalancing when new consumers join or leave the group.
-The value must be set lower than session.timeout.ms, but typically should be set no higher than 1/3 of that value.
+The value must be set lower than `session.timeout.ms`, but typically should be set no higher than 1/3 of that value.
 It can be adjusted even lower to control the expected time for normal rebalances.